 Designed by Laboratoriode Arquitectura, the home is less than 100 square meters in size.
 Its residents enter on the main floor then make their way up to the cantilevered loft section, which in turn opens back out with views on three sides when the box is lifted (from the inside, of course).

-Of course, this kind of design will only fly in places with the right combination of climate and building code – the direct open-air ventilation is great for moderate temperatures, and it is nice to dangle your feet off the edge, but in many places neither would work.
+Of course, this kind of transforming house design will only fly in places with the right combination of climate and building code – the direct open-air ventilation is great for moderate temperatures, and it is nice to dangle your feet off the edge, but in many places neither would work.
 Still, imagine how nice it is to get all that fresh air.
 Who wouldn’t want a way to open an entire wall of your home?